bogsnork/githubDemo/scripts/readme.txt

 it is the winter of despair,
 we had everything before us,
 we had nothing before us,
-we are all going direct to Heaven, we are all going direct the other way
+we are all going direct thru Heaven, we are all going direct the other way

 – in short, the period is so far like the present period,